 Plants that feed from the substrate will compete only directly with stuff that is planted in the immediate root zone.
 You can choose to feed specific bunches of plants by adding root tabs but not others.

 Some elements are easily absorbed through foliage, such as potassium, so it makes sense to dose these through the water column.
-Certain ferts are more reactive (PO4, Fe) and may precipitate out of the water column after a period of time depending on your water chemistry.
+Certain elements are more reactive (PO4, Fe) and may precipitate out of the water column after a period of time depending on your water chemistry.
 Reductive processes in the substrate zone make these more easily available to plants, so having these nutrients in the substrate zone makes sense.

 Substrate fertilization involves either using nutrient rich soils (or aquasoils) or using root tabs.
 Using root tabs in inert substrate is less effective than using soil substrates as soil has the ability to bind with many mineral elements including ammonia, and hold it in a form that is easily accessible by plants whereas for inert substrates root tabs will just slowly leech into the water column.
 Plant roots also develop better in soil than in inert substrates.

 Using rich substrate with leaner water column fertilization is one easy approach to running a planted tank.
 Having a leaner water column means less likelihood of trigger algae issues due to having high fertilizer load in the water column.
-The richer substrates also serve as a store for nutrients, meaning that one does not have to learn the troublesome approach of calibrating water column fertilizers as precisely - this makes it easier for beginners.
+The richer substrates also serve as a store for nutrients, meaning that one does not have to learn the troublesome approach of calibrating water column fertilizers as precisely - this makes it easier for beginners to manage.

 Somewhere along the hobby came the myth that plants with large root systems were "root feeders" while stem plants with smaller root systems fed through their leaves.